A weekend in Pals: medieval streets, rice fields, and a quieter side of Costa Brava

 What to know before visiting Pals

-If you like places like Pals, where things feel slightly removed from the main flow, you’ll probably find yourself drawn to these abandoned castles across Spain that are still possible to visit if you know where to look.
+If you like places like Pals, you’ll probably find yourself drawn to these abandoned castles across Spain that are still possible to visit if you know where to look.

 FAQs: Visiting Pals on the Costa Brava